business

 The Data: High Exposure, Moderate Risk

-Our data shows market research analysts face an overall AI exposure of 60% and an automation risk of 42 out of 100.
+Our data shows market research analysts face an overall AI exposure of 60% and an automation risk of 42%.
 These are significant numbers -- higher than most social science roles and firmly in the "significant transformation" category.
+They are also higher than what most market researchers we have spoken with would have guessed about their own profession five years ago.

 There are approximately 905,000 market research analysts and specialists in the United States -- making this one of the largest professional occupations we track.
 The median salary is $74,680, and the Bureau of Labor Statistics projects 8% growth through 2034.